badluma/lochar-AI/README.md

 - Check if the model is available: `ollama list`

 ### "Model not found" errors
-- Pull the required model: `ollama pull qwen2.5-coder:7b`
+- Pull the required model: `ollama pull <model_name>`
-- Or change to a model you have installed
+- Use `/model` to select from installed models

 ### Import errors
-- Make sure you're in the virtual environment: `source venv/bin/activate`
+- Make sure you're in the virtual environment
 - Reinstall dependencies: `pip install -r requirements.txt`

+### Config.json errors
+- Ensure config.json exists and has valid JSON syntax
+- Check that all required keys are present (ai, program, user)
+- Remove any duplicate keys like "personality" and "all_personalities" (use "character" and "all_characters")

+### Characters not responding correctly
+- Ensure the character description is detailed
+- Use `/character show` to verify the current character
+- Try clearing conversation with `/clear` and starting fresh

+## Tips for Best Results

+1. **Character Descriptions** - Be detailed when creating characters.
+Include personality traits, speaking style, knowledge areas, and quirks.

+2. **User Information** - Use `/userinfo` to provide context about yourself.
+This helps characters interact more naturally.

+3. **Model Selection** - Different models have different strengths.
+Experiment with `/set model` to find what works best.

+4. **Save Sessions** - Use `/save` before switching contexts to preserve important conversations.

+5. **Color Themes** - Choose colors that work well with your terminal theme for better readability.

 ## Contributing